RubyaAfrin/Handwritten-Digits-Classification-from-MNIST-Dataset-using-Neural-Network/README.md

 ### MNIST dataset
 * MNIST is a collection of handwritten digits images ranging from the number 0 to 9.
 * MNIST dataset contains 60,000 training images and 10,000 testing images that are classified into corresponding labels from 0 to 9.
 So, MNIST dataset has 10 different classes.
-* MNIST dataset images are represented as a 28×28 matrix where each cell contains grayscale pixel value ranging from 0 (black) to 255 (white).
+* MNIST images are represented as a 28×28 matrix where each cell contains grayscale pixel value ranging from 0 (black) to 255 (white).

 ![sample](https://github.com/afrin110203/Handwritten-Digits-Classification-from-MNIST-Dataset-using-Deep-Learning/assets/7861918/da98c0a3-318b-4db2-a154-c25007c4f0fd)